svanderburg/libnixxml/README.md

 The `print_example_attributes_nix()` function prints each attribute assignment.
-It uses the `NixXML_print_string_nix()` function (shown in the previous example) to print each members as a string in the Nix expression language.
+It uses the `NixXML_print_string_nix()` function (shown in the previous example) to print each member as a string in the Nix expression language.

 The result of running the above code is the following Nix expression: